chanzuckerberg/napari-hub-cli/README.md

 $ napari-hub-cli check-missing /tmp/example-plugin -i
 ```

-This utility will only display the metadata missing from your plugin, and will also suggest where you can add it, if desired.
+This utility will only display the metadata missing from your plugin, and will also suggest where you can add it.
-All metadata listed here would be displayed on your plugin's napari hub page.
+All metadata listed here will be displayed on your plugin's napari hub page.
 When this metadata might also be used
 for sorting, filtering or searching for plugins, this information is also displayed.

 Example output: